The recent AWS outages have been frustrating for many. If you’d like to know why this is happening and how to avoid it , read on!

 What Services are affected?

 AWS is the largest cloud provider globally, so when it goes down, it takes a lot of websites with it.
+AWS isn’t just the largest provider, but also has the highest customer retention rate of its competitors.
 Over 11,000 websites were down – from AWS services, Amazon’s network of brands, and seemingly unconnected sites including Netflix, Disney+ Delta airlines, and Instacart.

 This outage affected several AWS services, including CloudWatch, Gateway API, Secure Token Service (STS), container services like Fargate, ECS, and EKS.
 The popular EC2 service provides a virtual server capacity.